On the duality theorem on an analytic variety: Introduction

 where $p = \codim Z$.
-These sets are in fact independent of the choice of resolution by the uniqueness of minimal free resolutions in a local Noetherian ring, and from Remark~1 in \cite{AS}, $Z^k$ are independent of the local embedding of $Z$ into $\Cn$.
+These sets are in fact independent of the choice of resolution by the uniqueness of minimal free resolutions in a local Noetherian ring, and from Lemma~3.1 and the remark following it in \cite{AW3}, $Z^k$ are independent of the local embedding of $Z$ into $\Cn$.
 Hence they are intrinsic subvarieties of $Z$.
 We will use the convention that $\codim Z^k$ refers to the codimension in $Z$, while by $\codim Z_k$, we refer to the codimension in the ambient space.

 \begin{thm} Let $f = (f_1,\dots,f_p)$ be a holomorphic mapping on a germ of an analytic variety $(Z,z)$ defining a complete intersection.
 If $\codim (Z^k \cap Z_f) \geq k + p + 1$ for $k \geq 0$, then $\ann \mu^f = \mathcal{J}(f_1,\dots,f_p)$. \end{thm}